scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 @1515 skeleton created for <FullList>

 ****Next Tasks
-		- have 'Remove Items' toggle opening of <FullList>
+		- have 'Remove Items' toggle opening of <FullList> ✅
-		- css for <FullList>
+		- css for <FullList> ✅
 		- create post with multiple images, then add it to Bookmarks
 		- add menuBar & menu <Macros> page for collections ✅
 		-	add exitButton for tags, make functional
 		- fix issue with getting posts for tags, issue at /backEnd/routes/groups.js:177
+		- plan backend api functions for FullList, in <Instants>
+			- removing items from collections
+			- adding posts to user's pinnedPosts
+			- adding media to user's pinnedMedia
+				- pinnedMedia to include link to corresponding post (url and post id)

 ### 05. 14.
 2024